nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 2.3 Finds the number of drinks by keywords : `s-find`

-Finds all drink where its abbreviated name matches words in KEYWORD(s).
+Finds all drinks where their abbreviated names match the KEYWORD(s).

 Format: `s-find KEYWORD [MORE_KEYWORDS]`